MilesMcBain/ssa_targets_workshop/README.md

 ```

 If you're a Linux user `sf` might give you some challenges (but you're used to that, right?).
 Be sure to study their README.
+  - likewise for `V8` dep of `h3jsr`, see static lib option for linux.

 3. Our example project is going to pull data from the _Atlas of Living Australia_, so create an account with a valid email address, here:
 https://auth.ala.org.au/userdetails/registration/createAccount